RAF Wormingford

-Royal Air Force Station Wormingford (or RAF Wormingford) is a former Royal Air Force station located 6 mi northwest of Colchester, Essex, England.
+Royal Air Force Wormingford, or more simply RAF Wormingford, is a former Royal Air Force station located 6 mi northwest of Colchester, Essex, England.

 During World War I Wormingford was a landing ground designated for use by aircraft operating against Zeppelins.
-Reopened as a military airfield in 1942, it was used by both the Royal Air Force (RAF) and United States Army Air Forces (USAAF).
+Reopened as a military airfield in 1942, it was used by both the Royal Air Force (RAF) and the United States Army Air Forces (USAAF).
 During the war it was used primarily as a fighter airfield.
 After the war, it was returned to agriculture.

-Today, the main runway is used by the Essex and Suffolk Gliding Club, although the concrete has been removed except where the old NW-SW runway crosses.
+Today, the main runway is used by the Essex and Suffolk Gliding Club, although the concrete has been removed except where the old NW-SE runway crosses.

 History

 First World War

 The landing ground was used by the 37th Home Defence Squadron and a Royal Aircraft Factory B.E.12 based here shot down Zeppelin number L.48 on 16/17 June 1917.
 The landing ground was known as RFC Wormingford.